CasparCG/client/README.md

 Install the pre-built Qt 5.14.2 binaries for Windows 64-bit from Qt [archive](http://download.qt.io/archive/qt/5.14/5.14.2/).
 The Mingw-w64 toolchain is bundled with the Qt installation for Windows.

 #### macOS
-Install the pre-built Qt 5.14.2 binaries for Mac OS X 64-bit from Qt [archive](http://download.qt.io/archive/qt/5.14/5.14.2/).
+Install the pre-built Qt 5.14.2 binaries for macOS 64-bit from Qt [archive](http://download.qt.io/archive/qt/5.14/5.14.2/).
 Download and install Xcode from the App Store.

 #### Linux
 Install the pre-built Qt 5.14.2 binaries for Linux 64-bit from Qt [archive](http://download.qt.io/archive/qt/5.14/5.14.2/).
 Use your package manager to install the gcc toolchain.